njitsk/A02/README.md

 Set Up Git and Github:
 - Sign up at GitHub if you don’t have an account [Github](https://git-scm.com/download/win)

+**Using Git and Github**

+Sign up for **GitHub**, log in, and create a new repository.
+Name it, add a description, and make it public.
+Add a README file, create or edit files, then commit your changes with a message.
+To create new branches, click Branches and add one.
+Use Pull Requests to merge branches.
+Finally, go to Settings > Pages, choose a branch, and click Save to get a link to share your project.

+Install **Git** on your computer and check if it’s set up by typing "git version" in the terminal.
+If not, download and install it.
+Set up your Git username and email by using the commands "git config --global user.name 'yourname'" and "git config --global user.email 'qwerty@njit.edu'".
+Create a GitHub account, then link Git with GitHub by authenticating your email and password.
+You can now commit, push, and pull changes to your repository.

 **Install Webstorm**
  - Download and install [WebStorm](https://www.jetbrains.com/webstorm/download/#section=windows)
  - Follow installation prompts